Ik1run/Ik1run/README.md

 - 🔭 I am currently in an internship at ICT@Work.

-- 🌱 Currently improving my knowledge of C# and .NET MAUI.
+- 🌱 Currently improving my knowledge of C# and ASP.Net

 - 🤔 My passion lies in App & Web Development.